 Requires 12 additional hours from courses listed below.

 May include 6 hours in Political Science or Philosophy for a minor (see Minor Field, below).

-History 602-Readings OR History 621-Independent Study 3 hours History 610-Seminar in Southern History 3 hours History 611-Seminar in Louisiana History 3 hours History 655-Seminar in History and Government for 3 hours Teachers 3 hours

-History 698-Seminar in Selected Topics in History

-Political Science 500 or 600 level courses\ (no more than 6 6 hours hours) OR Philosophy 500 level classes\ (no more than 6 hours)
+History 602 - Readings OR History 621 - Independent Study 3 hours History 610 - Seminar in Southern History 3 hours History 611 - Seminar in Louisiana History 3 hours History 655 - Seminar in History and Government for Teachers History 698 - Seminar in Selected Topics in History 3 hours Political Science 500 or 600 level courses (no more than 6 hours) OR Philosophy 500 level courses (no more than 6 hours) 6 hours Total required and elective hours for Thesis and Non-Thesis Options 36 hours

-\Only students who choose a minor field may take Political Science or Philosophy electives.
+Only students who choose a minor field may take Political Science or Philosophy electives.